-- ► See paragraphs 85 92 of the UN Manual - Find a list of contact persons related to tax treaties (e.g. WP1, MLI or IF) for each country - Find a Template agenda and list of participants for a tax treaty negotiation (Word) here - ► Find a checklist of logistics aspects (PDF) - + C.3.
+- ► See paragraphs 85 92 of the UN Manual - ► Find the OECD Tax Treaty Website for Tax Officials which contains useful information on tax treaties and countries' competent authorities (previous registration required) - Find an example of an agenda and list of participants for a tax treaty negotiation (PDF) - ► Find a checklist of logistics aspects (PDF)

++ C.3.
 Defining the roles of each member of the team

-The team should include a team leader (head of delegation) with authority to make important decisions, a technical adviser specialized in tax treaties and/or domestic tax legislation; and a note taker (for internal purposes) with enough experience to understand, select and summarize complex arguments or proposals.
+A typical structure of a negotiating team includes a team leader (head of delegation) with authority to make important decisions, a technical adviser specialized in tax treaties and/or domestic tax legislation; and a note taker (for internal purposes) with enough experience to understand, select and summarize complex arguments or proposals.
+Most teams also have at least one person from the competent authority or who is otherwise involved in implementing treaties.